microsoft/BotBuilder-Samples/experimental/skills/DialogToDialog/DialogSkillBot/README.md

 ## Key concepts

-- A sample IBot (SkillBot) that shows how to handle and return EndOfConversation based on the status of the dialog in the skill.
+- A sample [IBot](Bots/SkillBot.cs) that shows how to handle and return EndOfConversation based on the status of the dialog in the skill.
-- An ActivityRouterDialog that handles Events, Messages and Invoke activities coming from a parent and perform different tasks.
+- An [ActivityRouterDialog](Bots/ActivityRouterDialog.cs) that handles Events, Messages and Invoke activities coming from a parent and perform different tasks.
 - How to receive and return values in a skill.
+- A [sample skill manifest](wwwroot/manifest/dialogchildbot-manifest-1.0.json) that describes what the skill can do.